raj-py-hub2/IECS-Advanced-AI-RAJU/README.md

 --------

+## Introduction to Jupyter Notebooks

+The `notebooks` folder contains lessons divided into Jupyter notebooks.
+Each notebook follows the naming convention `xx_name_of_module.ipynb` where `xx` represents the lesson number.
+Below is an overview of each lesson and its contents.

+#### 0. Baseline (`0-baseline/`)
+This folder contains notebooks introducing basic Python operations, including:
+- Fundamental Python concepts
+- Array manipulation and vectorization
+- Classes and functions

+#### 1. PyTorch Introduction (`1_pytorch_intro/`)
+This module introduces PyTorch tensors, data handling, and training basic neural networks.

+- `01_tensors.ipynb`: Introduction to Torch tensors, including manipulation and broadcasting.
+- `02_datagenerators.ipynb` & `03_dataloaders.ipynb`: Implementation of custom dataloaders and loading datasets using `mads_dataset` for machine learning tasks.
+- `04_neuralnets.ipynb`: Introduction to building a simple linear neural network.
+- `05_image_classification.ipynb`: Training a neural network for image classification using the Fashion MNIST dataset.
+- `06_exercise.ipynb`: Exercise solution that explores changes in different parameters and their effects.

+#### 2. Convolutions (`2_convolutions/`)
+This module focuses on handling image datasets and training convolutional neural networks (CNNs).

+- Introduction to CNN model training on image datasets.
+- `03_mlflow.ipynb`: Introduction to MLFlow for tracking the machine learning lifecycle.
+- `04_exercises.ipynb`: Exercise solutions, including a configurable CNN model for Fashion MNIST dataset.

+#### 3. Recurrent Networks (`3_recurrent_networks/`)
+This module covers time-series data and different types of recurrent neural networks (RNNs).

+- Understanding the windowing technique for time-series data.
+- Introduction to Simple RNNs, GRUs, and LSTMs, along with their respective use cases.

+#### 4. Tuning Networks (`4_tuning_networks/`)
+This module explores different hyperparameter tuning strategies and transfer learning techniques.

+- `02_hypertuner.ipynb`: Implementation of hyperparameter tuning methods such as Grid Search, Bayesian Optimization, and Hyperopt.
+- `04_transfer_learning_with_resnet.ipynb` and `05_minimal_transfer_learning.ipynb`: Introduction to transfer learning techniques for leveraging pre-trained models.
+- `Hypertuning_Exercise.ipynb`: Exercise solution involving two models to perform parameter search for maximizing accuracy.

+#### 5. Attention Mechanism (`5_attention/`)
+This module introduces the attention mechanism and its role in model training.

+- Understanding how attention mechanisms help in faster model convergence.
+- `06_metric.ipynb`: Importance of selecting the right evaluation metric, especially in cases of class imbalance.

+## Dependencies
 For this project you will need some dependencies.
 The project uses python 3.10, and dependencies are defined within the `pyproject.toml` file.
 You will also find `requirements.lock` files, but they are generated for a Mac so they will miss CUDA specific dependencies.